 Sports uniform – girls and boys

-Dear Parents and students of Woodleigh School.
-We have now moved our online uniform business to Bob Stewart, a third-generation family business, specialising in the supply and retailing of school uniforms.
+Bob Stewart is a third-generation family business, specialising in the supply and retailing of school uniforms.

 The full Woodleigh School sports uniform range is available via the Bob Stewart online store, while a range of Sports Uniform items, including polos, shorts, hoodies, track jackets socks and hats are also available from The Bounty Shop in Frankston.